ronhandels/IPECAD/readme.md

 Name: IPECAD open-source model <https://github.com/ronhandels/IPECAD>.

-Citation: Handels et al. 2024 https://doi.org/10.1101/2024.04.05.24305373
+Citation: Handels et al. 2024 https://doi.org/10.1016/j.jval.2024.07.009

 # Version details

-## v2.3.0 (currently as "main" branch beta version, release planned in 2024)
+## v2.3.0 (2024; released)

-This version has been developed as an open-source framework with details found here: Handels et al. \[2024\] https://doi.org/10.1101/2024.04.05.24305373.
+This version has been developed as an open-source framework with details found here: Handels et al. \[2024\] https://doi.org/10.1016/j.jval.2024.07.009.
 In this manuscript we describe the new IPECAD open-source model framework (version 2) for the health-economic evaluation of early AD treatment and aim to apply it in 3 use cases for AD lecanemab treatment: 1) cross-validating an existing model with a similar structure (ICER), 2) cross-validating an existing model with a more complex structure (AD-ACE) and 3) assessing additional uncertainty scenarios.

 This version has been developed and/or supported by: